Assortment Files

 It is possible to order a single bottle.

-Since you have two orderable packages, we need two items in the package_description array.
+Since you have two orderable packages, we need two distinct items in the assortment file.
 Each item will have the same shared_id but unique third_party_ids:

 [